Investing in Penny Stocks Is Almost Always a Bad Idea

 What Penny Stocks Are

 Under rare circumstances, former blue-chip giants can fall from their lofty heights, becoming penny stocks.
-The last time this happened on a widespread scale was during the Great Recession of 2008-2009 when many financial institutions and investment banks went broke after being over-leveraged.
-Those that didn't go bankrupt but still wanted to retain some semblance of respectability were forced to undergo reverse stock splits to keep their share prices above the penny stock thresholds.
+The last time this happened on a widespread scale was during the Great Recession of 2008-2009 when many financial institutions and investment banks went broke after being over-leveraged (too much debt to finance operations).
+Those that didn't go bankrupt but still wanted to retain some semblance of respectability were forced to undergo reverse stock splits (consolidation of stocks) to keep their share prices above the penny stock thresholds.

 Why People Are Drawn to Investing in Penny Stocks

 The reason most people seem to be drawn to investing in penny stocks is that these companies fluctuate wildly in very short periods of time.
 In a single week, shares might go from $0.25 to $1.50.
 The naïve investor thinks, "Wow!
 If I had put $10,000 in that, I would have been able to turn it into $60,000 almost instantly!"
 It's an illusion, make no mistake about it.

 Unlike giant blue-chip stocks, which enjoy deep liquidity, some of these companies might not have any buyers or sellers for days at a time.
 If you were to build a position at $0.25, then go to sell it at $1.50 when that price showed up on your brokerage statement, there might not be any buyers.

 You could put in a sell order, and it would just sit there, day after day, doing nothing.
 To illustrate this point, here's a penny stock to use as a real-world example.
 For the sake of protecting the uninformed, the name and ticker symbol of this particular firm has been redacted.
 Here is the relevant data:

 - Current market price: $0.18 per share